Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ## Data Access Architecture

-The ADI system requires a shared storage architecture where data is accessible from multiple containers with read/write permissions.
+The BIOMERO.importer system requires a shared storage architecture where data is accessible from multiple containers with read/write permissions.
 This is essential for in-place imports and preprocessing workflows.

 ### Storage Requirements